nx-lr/protea/readme.md

 /// RANGE LITERALS
 1 to 10 /* closed range */
-1 til 10 /* end-exclusive range */
+1 till 10 /* end-exclusive range */
-1 til 10 by 2 /* end-exclusive range with step */
+1 till 10 by 2 /* end-exclusive range with step */

 /// ASSIGNMENT
 = .= :=